About the Tour de Furness

-- In addition, riders raising more than £50 sponsorship, received by the above date, will also be included in the Poole Townsend Free Prize Draw for a Giant Road Bike (to the value of £600).
+- In addition, riders raising more than £50 sponsorship, received by the above date, will also be included in the Poole Townsend Free Prize Draw for cycling equipment/bike to the value of £600.

-- Riders/Teams using MyDonate to raise sponsorship, which comply with the above criteria, will automatically be included in both of the competitions.
+- Riders/Teams using our online facility to raise sponsorship, which comply with the above criteria, will automatically be included in both of the competitions.